Ylianst/ESP-IQ2020/documentation/ace.md

 # ACE Module Emulation

 If your hot tub does not have a ACE or Freshwater salt system, you can have the ESP32 emulate a ACE module on your spa remote.
-It will allow you to control the salt level from 0 to 10, turn on/off the boost mode, press the text button and see a status bar from 0 to 7.
+It will allow you to control the salt level from 0 to 10, turn on/off the boost mode, press the test button and see a status bar from 0 to 7.
 When enabled, all these values will be sent to Home Assistant to be used for automations much like the [audio module emulation](https://github.com/Ylianst/ESP-IQ2020/blob/main/documentation/audio.md).
 To enable this feature, add the `ace_emulation: true` to the `IQ2020` section like this:

 ```
 iq2020: